dogecoinfoundation/dogecoin.com/content/dogepedia/how-tos/operating-a-node/index.md

     ```console
     shibetoshi:~$ dogecoin-qt
     ```
-- Dogecoin Daemon is now starting.
+- The Dogecoin Daemon is now starting.
 - You can now use the dogecoin-cli tool to interact with Dogecoin Core's JSON-RPC interface.
 Use the help command for a list of all available commands.
     ```console
     shibetoshi:~$ dogecoin-cli help